Léon Foucault and His Contribution To The Study of Light

 It was during his time as an assistant that he chanced upon someone studying light waves.
 They took a primary look at the comparison between the light of the sun and a carbon arc lamp and the lime in an oxyhydrogen flame.
 Going back to our last post, he also took from Herschel’s work and studied the interference of infrared radiation in this light.

-One of the first experiments into spectrometry was done by Foucault in 1849 where he experimentally demonstrated absorption and emission lines of a flame appearing at the same wavelength.
+One of the first experiments into his contribution with spectrometry was done by Foucault in 1849 where he experimentally demonstrated absorption and emission lines of a flame appearing at the same wavelength.
 You may notice that these terms are still in used today in the flame photometer and many other spectrometers as being classed as emission and absorption spectrometers.
 He also critically noted that the difference between these emission lines were from the temperature of the light source.

 Whilst his early days were based in measuring light and its spectrum, he then went on to analyse more physical constants.
 He made the first reasonably accurate measurement of the speed of light, and this was considered by the scientific community to put to rest Isaac Newtons theory of corpuscular theory of light, which we will touch on next week when looking at the work done by Isaac Newton.